Tlacotalpan · Worth it

 By air

-The nearest airport is Veracruz (VER), with flights from Mexico City and a few other hubs.
-From the airport you still need to cover the ground to Tlacotalpan by car or bus, so plan on the drive below.
+The nearest airport is Veracruz (VER), roughly an hour and a half north, with flights from Mexico City and a few other hubs.
+From the terminal you still cover the ground to Tlacotalpan by car or bus, so budget for the drive below.
+If you are coming from farther south, Minatitlán (MTT) is another option but less convenient for most itineraries.

 By bus